mixxxdj/manual/source/index.rst

 Mixxx is free [#f1]_ DJ software for Windows, Mac OS X and Linux.
-It's easy to use, so you will start mixing your favorite songs in no time, even if you've never used any DJ software before.
+It's easy to use, so you will start mixing your favorite songs in no time, even if you've never DJed before.
 Mixxx is also powerful, so experienced DJs will find all the advanced features they would expect.
 You can perform with Mixxx using :term:`MIDI` and :term:`HID` controllers, CD players, vinyl turntables or even just with your